 The International Development Cooperation (IDC) Programme(external link) delivers New Zealand’s official support for developing countries, with a particular focus on the Pacific Islands region.

-In October 2021 New Zealand committed to spend NZD $1.3 billion in grant-based climate finance between 2022 and 2025.
+In October 2021 New Zealand committed to spend NZ $1.3 billion in grant-based climate finance between 2022 and 2025.
 This underlines the importance New Zealand attaches to global and regional efforts to work together to combat climate change.

 At least half of this climate finance commitment will support Pacific Island countries and at least 50 percent will target adaptation, a key priority for the Pacific.

 Our new commitment builds on earlier climate finance, including the 2019–2022 commitment announced by Prime Minister Ardern at the United Nations General Assembly in 2018.

 That commitment of NZ$300 million has been delivered through the International Development Cooperation (IDC) programme, half of that ($150 million) through a dedicated Climate Change Programme (operating until June 2023).